Appreciating the entire Christmas season

 My oldest son told me he feels kind of let down on Christmas day because it’s over so fast.
 “You know, like there’s all this build-up, and then…it’s just over.”

 I told him I knew exactly how he felt.
 I had been listening to the radio station that plays all Christmas music and recalled how last year, on the day after Christmas, it was all just switched off.
-All of a sudden it was not the Christmas season anymore; it was just cold, dark, dreary winter.
+Suddenly it was not the Christmas season anymore; it was just cold, dark, dreary winter.
 Maybe a month left of basketball and then barren days until baseball season starts.
-All of the hype and preparation over within 15 minutes as the gifts are opened and then…that’s it.
+All the hype and preparation over within 15 minutes as the gifts are opened and then…that’s it.

 My son said, “Maybe we could open a present and then go do something else for a while, and then go back to opening presents, and then do something else.
 You know…space it out.”